jamesshore/simplebuild/README.md

 Note: Either success() OR failure() MUST be called exactly once each time an exported function is called.
 It MAY be called synchronously or asynchronously.

-Module Extension Specification
+Extension Specification
 --------------

-A Simplebuild extension module
+Simplebuild extension modules extend the capabilities of Simplebuild.
+A Simplebuild extension module MUST have a name starting with "simplebuild-ext-" (for example, "simplebuild-ext-yourextension.js").

-MUST be named "simplebuild-ext-your_name.js"

-MAY export any functions desired, or simply be a function.

-Exported functions MAY compose other Simplebuild modules.
+Simplebuild extensions MAY export any number of functions with any signature.
+Exported functions MAY do anything, including composing other Simplebuild modules.